Al-Zahir li-I'zaz Din Allah: Reign

-Under this regime, the Fātimid state slipped into crisis - in Egypt, famine and plague led to anarchy in the years 1023–1025, and in Palestine and Syria, there was a revolt amongst the Bedouin (1024–1029).
+Under this regime, the Fātimid state slipped into crisis - in Egypt, famine and plague led to anarchy in the years 1023–1025, and in Palestine and Syria, there was a revolt amongst the Sunni Bedouin (1024–1029).
 The coalition of rebels was fragmented by Fātimid diplomacy, after which General Anushtakin al-Dizbari was able to defeat it militarily.

 Meanwhile, in 1028 one of the governing circle, ʻAlī ibn Ahmad Jarjarai, was able to eliminate his colleagues and take over the office of vizir, which he managed to retain until 1045.
 He enjoyed good relations with the Byzantine Empire, even though the suzerainty over Aleppo was constantly disputed, occasionally coming to arms.
-To improve relations with Byzantium and the Christian subjects of the realm, the rebuilding of the Church of the Holy Sepulchre, destroyed in 1009, was authorised under his caliphate in a treaty with the Byzantine Emperor Romanus III.
+To improve relations with Byzantine and the Christian subjects of the Fatimid realm, the rebuilding of the Church of the Holy Sepulchre, destroyed in 1009, was authorised under his caliphate in a treaty with the Byzantine Emperor Romanus III.
 Actual building work, funded by the Byzantines, was not undertaken until 1042.

 Persecution of Druze

-For the next seven years, the Druze faced extreme persecution by the new caliph, al-Zahir, who wanted to eradicate the faith.
-This was the result of a power struggle inside of the Fatimid empire in which the Druze were viewed with suspicion because of their refusal to recognize the new caliph as their Imam.
-Many spies, mainly the followers of al-Darazi, joined the Unitarian movement in order to infiltrate the Druze community.
+For the next seven years, the Druze faced extreme persecution by the new caliph, al-Zahir, who wanted to eradicate the faith completely.
+This was the result of a power struggle inside of the Fatimid empire in which the Druze were viewed with suspicion because of their refusal to recognize the new caliph as their Ismaili Imam.
+Many spies, mainly the followers of al-Darazi, joined the Muwahhidun movement in order to infiltrate the Druze community.
 The spies set about agitating trouble and soiling the reputation of the Druze.
 This resulted in friction with the new caliph who clashed militarily with the Druze community.
-The clashes ranged from Antioch to Alexandria, where tens of thousands of Druze were slaughtered by the Fatimid army, "this mass persecution known by the Druze as the period of the mihna".
+The clashes ranged from Antioch to Alexandria, where tens of thousands of Druze were slaughtered by the Fatimid army.
 The largest massacre was at Antioch, where 5,000 prominent Druze were killed, followed by that of Aleppo.
 As a result, the faith went underground, in hope of survival, as those captured were either forced to renounce their faith or be killed.
 Druze survivors "were found principally in southern Lebanon and Syria".
 In 1038, two years after the death of al-Zahir, the Druze movement was able to resume because the new leadership that replaced him had friendly political ties with at least one prominent Druze leader.

 Death and succession

-The period of his Imamate was sixteen years.
-After ʻAlī died of the plague 13 June 1036, his son became the eighth caliph under the throne name of al-Mustansir.
+The period of his Imamate was fourteen years.
+After ʻAlī died of the plague 13 June 1036, his son became the eighth caliph under the regnal name of al-Mustansir.